serving the sangha,

 our source of refuge

-My doctoral training as a historian and the vows I took as an devoted lay householder inform my service to the Three Jewels and Three Roots.
+My doctoral training as a historian and the vows I took as a devoted lay householder inform my service to the Three Jewels and Three Roots.

 the Buddha, his Dharma, and our Sangha

 Today my activities include education on and service to these sources of refuge.
-As a lay Buddhist teacher, I bring my focus on sources like the historically rich text of the Vinaya to dharma talks, and I have led lessons on important historical figures like Guru Padmasambhava, Milarepa, and other Kagyu founders.
-I continue to research and publish on sanctuary in Roman religion as an independent scholar, but these days my focus has turned to American Buddhism as its own tradition.
+As a lay Buddhist teacher, I bring my focus on sources, like the historically rich text of the Vinaya, to dharma talks and have led lessons on important historical figures, like Guru Padmasambhava, Milarepa, and other Kagyu founders.
+I am working on converting my dissertation into a public history manuscript on refuge in ancient “Western” civilization.
 I bring this rich perspective to my creative outlets as a micronational citizen of the State of Sandus and to modern polytheist devotion.

 Upāsaka William Tseten Dorje Soergel